gather-ai/gather-ai.github.io/_posts/2022-09-15-domain-generalization-part-1.md

 To address the domain shift problem, as well as the absence of target data, the topic of Domain Generalization (DG) was introduced.
 Specifically, the goal in DG is to learn a model using data from a single or multiple related but distinct source domains in such a way that the model can generalize well to any **_unseen_** target domain.
 {: style="text-align: justify;"}

-**Watch out!** Unlike other related topics such as Domain Adaptation (DA) or Transfer Learning (TL), where the ML models can do some forms of adaptation on target data, DG considers the scenarios where target data is inaccessible during model learning.
+**Watch out!** Unlike other related topics such as Domain Adaptation (DA) or Transfer Learning (TL), where the ML models can do some forms of adaptation on target data, DG considers more ubiquitous scenarios in practice where target data is inaccessible during model learning.
 {: style="text-align: justify;"}
 {: .notice}